tiago-cos/prosa/README.md

 ## Related Projects

 - [Prosa-Kobo](https://github.com/tiago-cos/prosa-kobo) – a companion service that translates requests and responses between Kobo eReader devices and the Prosa API.

-## Contributing

-Contributions, feedback, and suggestions are welcome!
-Feel free to open issues or pull requests.

-## License

-This project is licensed under the GNU General Public License (GPL).
-See the [LICENSE](./LICENSE) file for more details.